 What if there is Arizona tax credit money due to you and you didn’t even know it?
 You pay your rent from month to month, even if it puts a serious strain on your finances.
 You may never expect to receive any of that money back, but what if I told you that you could get a small percentage of it back at the end of each year?
-If that has your ears perked up, it’s time to learn more about the Arizona State Property Tax Credit.
+If that has your ears perked up, it’s time to learn more about the Arizona Property Tax Refund Credit.

 What does your landlord’s property tax responsibility have to do with you?
-In most cases, landlords pass those property taxes onto the renter.
+In most cases, landlords pass those property taxes onto the senior renter.
 You likely pay rent tax on top of your monthly rental rate, and that is used to cover the property tax for your living space.
-When you apply for the Arizona Tax Credit as a renter, you are asking to receive a portion of those tax payments back.
+When you apply for the Arizona Property Tax Refund Credit as a senior renter, you are asking to receive a portion of those tax payments back.
 If you don’t live in a property that is subject to property tax, then you won’t qualify for this tax relief program for seniors.

 While needing more money to live comfortably isn’t a technical eligibility requirement for the tax refund, it is an important factor to consider when determining whether you want to pursue this credit further.
 Since it does take a bit of effort to learn more about the eligibility requirements and to fill out the correct forms in order to qualify, most seniors take this step because they need more money to live comfortably.
 If you live mostly or exclusively on your monthly Social Security income benefits, then chances are high that it’s worth your time to pursue Arizona State’s tax relief program for seniors who live and pay their own rent in our state.